Petronas, Progress not giving up after Ottawa balks

 In a conciliatory move, Petronas extended its deadline by up to 90 days to close the acquisition of Progress, one of the largest owners of exploration lands in the gas-rich Montney shale region of British Columbia.

-That would give Canada more time to develop a set of long-promised guidelines on foreign investment, especially by state-owned enterprises such as Petronas, as Ottawa also scrutinizes a much larger and more contentious transaction, the $15.1 billion takeover of Nexen Inc by China's CNOOC Ltd.
+That would give Canada more time to develop a set of long-promised guidelines on foreign investment, especially by state-owned enterprises such as Petronas, as Ottawa also scrutinizes a much larger and more contentious transaction, the $15.1 billion takeover of Nexen Inc NXY.TO by China's CNOOC Ltd (0883.HK).

 Paradis' rejection of the Progress deal sparked uncertainty about whether Canada is really open to foreign business as the government frequently insists.
 Progress shares skidded 9 percent to C$19.64 on the Toronto Stock Exchange, Nexen sank 4 percent to C$24.04 and the Canadian dollar fell to a two-month low.